-- ASUS PC Probe Setup: Installs a smart utility to monitor your computer's fan, temperature, and voltages. - Adobe Acrobat Reader: Installs the Adobe Acrobat Reader software necessary to view user's manuals saved in PDF format.
-Updated or other language versions of this motherboard's manual is available in PDF format at any of our web sites. - Install VIA 4 in 1 Driver: Installs Bus Master PCI IDE Driver, AGP VxD Driver, VIA Chipset Functions Registry, and IRQ Routing Miniport Driver. - Install PC-Cillin: Installs the PC-cillin virus protection software.
-View the online help for more information. - Browse this CD: Allows you to view the contents of the CD. - Technical Support Form: Lets you open a blank Technical Support Request Form for you to fill and print out when you run into technical difficulties and need technical assistance. - Read Me: Allows you to view the support CD file list and contact information. - Exit: Exits the CD installation menu.
+- Install ASUS PC Probe Vx.xx: Installs a smart utility to monitor your computer's fan, temperature, and voltages. - Install PC-Cillin 98 Vx.xx: Installs the PC-cillin virus protection software.
+View the online help for more information. - Install ADOBE AcroBat Reader Vx.xx: Installs the Adobe Acrobat Reader software necessary to view user's manuals saved in PDF format.
+Updated or other language versions of this motherboard's manual is available in PDF format at any of our web sites. - VIA 4 in 1 drivers: Installs Bus Master PCI IDE Driver, AGP VxD Driver, VIA Chipset Functions Registry, and IRQ Routing Miniport Driver. - Show Motherboard Information: Allows you to view information about your motherboard, such as product name, BIOS version, and CPU. - Browse Support CD: Allows you to view the contents of the CD. - ReadMe: Allows you to view the support CD file list and contact information. - Exit: Exits the CD installation menu.